celento/imageGenerator/README.md

 * image1.png and image2.png are the two image files used for in this example.
 * font.otf is the font used in the final generated image.

-Feel free to use this code for anything cool !...
+Feel free to use this code for anything cool!